cuteplum-gh/sos-button/README.md

-This branch is the original verson which I developed on my local machine.
+This branch is the original verson developed on a local machine.